- Home

 8. Protein bars

-Another great breakfast option if you’re in a rush in the morning and need to eat on the go is protein bars.
-They’re quick and simple to make – and you can even bake a batch for the week ahead over the weekend.
+Another great breakfast option if you’re in a rush in the mornings and need to eat on the go is protein bars.
+They’re quick and simple to make – and you can even bake them in advance.

 These five-ingredient peanut butter and chocolate protein bars from Minimalist Baker are salty, naturally sweet, and take only 20 minutes to make.
-Plus, because they contain chia seeds as well as hemp seeds, they pack a nutritious punch.
+Plus, because they contain chia seeds and hemp seeds, they pack a nutritious punch.

-If you’re not a fan of peanuts, there are dozens of other tasty protein bars you can make: try these cranberry and almond protein bars, or these no-bake apple pie protein bars from Eat This Not That.
-For more inspiration, check out Daily Burn’s 11 healthy homemade protein bar recipes.
+If you’re not a fan of peanuts, there are dozens of other tasty protein bars you can make.
+For example, check out this list of 16 protein bar recipes from Eat This, Not That.

 Alternatively, to see how to make some superfood protein bars, have a watch of the video below.